crisperdue/prooftoys-site/content/inference.md

 If your immediate goal is solving equations, you may want to focus right now on replacement and rewriting, as they are the most-used for this kind of task.

-### Tautologies

-Tautologies are true statements containing only the boolean constants (`T` for true and `F` for false), boolean variables, and functions with boolean inputs and outputs.

-To decide whether a boolean statement is true, it is enough to check every combination of values for all variables in the statement.
-Prooftoys does this in a straightforward way, and if the statement is true the result is a proof using substitution and replacement.
-If you inspect a Prooftoys proof of a tautology you will see some inference rules not described here, but if you break them down to the smallest level of detail you will see that in the end they only use replacement and substitution.

-Prooftoys lets you enter a boolean statement of this kind.
-If it is true, Prooftoys proves it for you; or if not it lets you know.
-It can also prove or disprove formulas that are _instances_ of tautologies, using its matching abilities.

-Tautologies are extremely useful in mathematical reasoning.
-Some typical examples are `A | A == A`, `A & B => A`, `A & B == B & A`.
-A more complex but still common tautology is `(A => B) & (B => A) == (A == B)`.

 ### Substitution